-Download this phantom dataset: dicoms_reproin_UA.zip generated here at the University of Arizona on our Siemens Skyra 3T with Syngo MR VE11c software on 2018_02_08.
+- You should already have Docker installed and have downloaded HeuDiConv as described in Lesson 1. - Download and unzip the phantom dataset: reproin_dicom.zip generated here at the University of Arizona on our Siemens Skyra 3T with Syngo MR VE11c software on 2018_02_08. - You should see a new directory REPROIN.
 This is a simple reproin-compliant dataset without sessions.
-Derived dwi images (ADC, FA etc.) that the scanner produced were removed.
+Derived dwi images (ADC, FA etc.) that the scanner produced were removed. - Change directory to REPROIN.
+The directory structure should look like this: